Santiago Posteguillo: Writing

 Posteguillo started by writing crime novels, and during his time as a student at Valencia he used to write poetry.
 His first novel, Africanus: Son of the Consul, was published in 2006 and formed the first part of his trilogy on Scipio Africanus, the Roman general who defeated Hannibal in the Battle of Zama.
 The second part, The Accursed Legions, was published in 2008, and by 2013 had reached its ninth edition.
 The final part, The Betrayal of Rome, came out in 2009.
 The same year he revised the three novels, now bestsellers.

 In 2011 he published The Emperor's Assassins, the first part of a new trilogy about the ascent to the throne of Trajan, the first Roman emperor of Spanish origin.
 The trilogy continued in Circus Maximus, published on August 29, 2013, and the final novel of the trilogy, The Lost Legion, was published in the spring of 2016.

+In 2022 he published I Am Rome, the first in a planned series of six novels about Julius Caesar.

 He has also contributed to the newspaper Las Provincias.